willdz90/willdz90/README.md

 # **Hi :wave:, my name is William Diaz Orozco**
 ## Full Stack Web Developer

-I’m a 31 years old Web Developer born in Valledupar, Cesar, Colombia.
-I love what the world of Javascript languages and HTML5 technologies can do to create amazing Web Applications

-As a Web Dev my passion is to create efficiency and dynamics SPA using ReactJS for the job, I can work with redux as a complement to improve my work and other technologies like Node.JS, express, jest and others important libraries of React and JS also libraries and frameworks of CSS like Bootstrap, Less and others.

-In march 2022 I became a student of Henry Academy to get certified my skills as a Full Stack Web Developer and the 2021 I got the certification for the same rol by the the Bolivarian Pontifical University in agreement with the Ministry of Telecommunications of the Colombian goverment.
+I’m a Fullstack Developer with 7 years of experience in the financial sector and 5 years in the development of web applications based on the MERN stack, also I can handle differents languages as they are Java, Python and C++, and if we talk about frameworks and libraries for those languages I can mention JQuery, ReactJS, Redux, express.js, react-query, bootstrap, Jest, Sequelize, mongoose and others.

+I have worked with DBMS as oracle database, mySQL to handled the Databases of differents projects as a result of this I have the knowledge to make CRUD operations, querys and refresh from the production environment to the Quality Assurance or testing environments to keep a secure backup of the information from the clients and test new functionalities.

+In software architecture I can mention some skills like the ability to Identify software solutions, be team player and establish a culture of continuous improvement. offer support to the different parties involved and record all stages of software development, verify the project code and perform possible error correction tasks and work with appropriate tools, technologies and metodologies as SCRUM to improve systems and processes.

-My travel in tech begins in 2012 when I made a course of Web Design and discovered my skills to create amazing websites, since then I have been improving my skills follow important authors like Kyle Simpson, Tyler McGinnis, Samer Buna and Eric Elliot and reading literature as well:
+I have been improving my skills to follow important authors like Kyle Simpson, Tyler McGinnis, Samer Buna and Eric Elliot and reading literature as well:

--Eloquent Javascript
+- Eloquent Javascript
--Javascript Design Patterns
+- Javascript Design Patterns
--You Don't Know JS
+- You Don't Know JS
--Functional Light JS
+- Functional Light JS

-Although I’m focused on frontend development, I’m in the capacity of make queries to a DB and make request to APIs and manipulate the data if it is necessary, besides, I’m available to handle versions of the SPA through Git using the CMD, Git Bash or the IDE´s Terminal.

-As a person I’m super enthusiastic, always eager to answer the best way possible, and most importantly honest when an answer is unknown, but continue to work on the question even when we have moved on.
+As a person I’m super enthusiastic, always eager to answer the best way possible, and most importantly honest when an answer is unknown, but I continue working on the question even when we have moved on.

 If you want to check some of my portfolio you can visit my repos in github at the link in my bio.

 # Personal Data

 - Email: will.diazor@gmail.com
-- Cell phone: +57 3004602462
-- Zip code: 200001
+- Zip code: 200005
 - City: Valledupar
 - Country: Colombia
 - Linked In: https://www.linkedin.com/in/willdz/